asrivathsan/IntegraTax/docs/using/index.md

 - **Find homology exhaustively**

 	- **If you click "Find homology exhaustively"**, set the following variables:
-		- Output prefix
+		- Output prefix: This will print the output files with this prefix
-  		- Max proportion of N
+		- Max proportion of N: As homology searches are based on similarity, having too many Ns in the references can influence distance calculation.
+You can exclude the
-		- Number of sequences for 2nd pass
+		- Number of sequences for 2nd pass: See Mode 3 description.
+Number of sampled sequences.
-		- Min length fraction
+		- Min length fraction: Minimum length of overlap required to be considered a homologous fragment.
+0.75 is default and this is because in fragmented landscape, this will ensure sufficient overlap between two partial sequences
-		- Bandwidth
+		- Bandwidth: The distance distribution is smoothened by a Kernel Density Estimator implemented in SciPy, where the bandwidth is automatically selected using Silverman’s or Scott’s rule based on the data variance and sample size.
-		- KDE q_low
+		- KDE q_low: Lower quantile of the KDE-smoothed distance distribution used to restrict the analysis range and suppress extreme low-end outliers.
-		- KDE q_high
+		- KDE q_high: Upper quantile of the KDE-smoothed distance distribution used to restrict the analysis range and suppress extreme high-end outliers.
-		- Min prominence
+		- Min prominence: Minimum required depth of a valley (relative to surrounding peaks) for it to be considered significant.
-		- Fixed threshold pass 1
+		- Fixed threshold pass 1: By pass autodetection using fixed distance threshold (proportion)
-		- Fixed threshold pass 2
+		- Fixed threshold pass 2: Same as above but for pass 2. (proportion)

 	 <img src="{{ '/assets/img/homologysettings_new.png' | relative_url }}" alt="Find Homology settings" width="500">
 	 Once done, click **Ok**.
 	<br>